13hanu/Hardware-Security-Implementation/README.md

 # Hardware-Security-Implementation
-High-level concepts of hardware security will be involved to give a general understanding
+High-level concepts of hardware security will be involved to give a general understanding using #Arduino

 **Secure Data Transmission and Encryption System**